 There are two golden rules when you're starting a new kitchen garden.
 The first is that you should only grow things that you're going to eat.
-It doesn't matter what the latest trend in vegetables is, or what exciting new varieties are listed in the seed catalogues - if no one in your family likes turnips, sprouts, or even carrots, then you're wasting valuable space by growing them.
+It doesn't matter what the latest trend in vegetables is, or what exciting new varieties are listed in the seed catalogues - if no one in your family likes turnips, or sprouts, or even carrots, then you're wasting valuable space by growing them.
 Make a start by listing what you and your family like to eat.

 The second rule is not to try to grow everything at once.
 You need to be realistic about how much space you have.
-Being self-sufficient in potatoes may be a pipe dream unless you have a very large garden, but it's easy to grow enough herbs and salads to last you all summer.
-A handful of home grown strawberries or raspberries will be a treat on summer days, cherry tomatoes do well indoors on window ledges, or outside in containers and hanging baskets (if you choose suitable outdoor varieties, such as Red Alert) and if you've got a sunny spot or a greenhouse then red hot chilli peppers are fun and very attractive.
+Being self-sufficient in potatoes may a pipe dream unless you have very large garden, but it's easy to grow enough herbs and salads to last you all summer.
+A handful of home grown strawberries will be a treat on summer days, cherry tomatoes do well in containers and hanging baskets and if you've got a sunny spot or a greenhouse then red hot chilli peppers are fun and very attractive.